 How do you think fame within the USA from your new hit will help further your musical career?

 I think Pony will open up some more doors to me, I’ve got more producers now, I can work with what I didn’t have before, opening more work up to me.

-How important is it for you and your music to be involved in current
+How important is it for you and your music to be involved in current and popular trends?

 I think it’s important to be aware of what’s around you but at the same time not try and just fit a trend.
 The more you try and follow what’s going on the less it’ll actually feel you.